Coder4916/Think-In-Space/README.md

 ## **Issues and Bugs**

+- Issue: Bootstrap navbar toggler would not collapse correctly, once expanded on a small device.

+Solution - After some tutoring, it was noticed that I had an additional Javascript bundle link included in the HTML.
+Once deleted, the toggler was tested, and worked.

+- Issue: Gaps still appearing around .row and .col classes when importing from Bootstrap whilst using the no gutters class:

-- Issue: Understanding Bootstrap 5, and being aware of updates.
-Eg. the class ".no gutters", to remove automatic padding that Bootstrap provides with .div rows and columns, became the class ".g-0".
+Solution - Understanding Bootstrap 5, and being aware of updates.
+Eg. the class ".no gutters", to remove automatic padding that Bootstrap provides with .div rows and columns, became ".g-0".
+The solution to this was found on [Stack Overflow](https://stackoverflow.com/questions/21254889/how-to-remove-the-gutter-spacing-between-columns-in-bootstrap)

+- Issue: Bootstrap color automatically added when using it's .active class for the navigation bar.

-- Issue: Trying to remove a Bootstrap 5 color from the .active nav-bar function, and having to add an !Important color in navbar CSS to overide.
+Solution - Resorted to using an !Important color in navbar CSS to overide.

+- Issue: Navigation menu was not responsive when changing to different devices.

-- Issue: When trying to make the NavBar responsive via CSS, it was found that this could be done via a Bootstrap .fluid class.
+Solution - When trying to make the NavBar responsive via CSS, it was found that this could be done via a Bootstrap .fluid class.

 - Issue: Ports not working/updating several times on Codeanywhere IDE.

-I regularly had to change the Port or reset to make the updates to the site work, so I could see the Website's progress.
+Solution - I regularly had to change the Port or reset to make the updates to the site work, so I could see the Website's progress.

-- Issue/Bug: README.md automatically began deleting itself while updating, when laptop was plugged into a smart tv.
-README.md had to be copied and pasted from Github repository.
+- Issue/Bug: README.md automatically began deleting itself while updating, when laptop was plugged into a smart TV.

+Solution - README.md had to be copied and pasted from Github repository.
 Some of the Readme had to be re-written.

 ## **Deployment**